jhpyle/docassemble/_docs/installation.md

 sudo touch /usr/share/docassemble/docassemble.wsgi
 {% endhighlight %}

+Sometimes, new versions of docassemble require additional database tables or additional columns in tables.
+Normally, the installation script will take care of these issues, but if there are problems, you can refresh your database by following these steps.

+First, if you are running the web server on the same machine that is running the database server, stop the web server.
+E.g., if you are using [Docker]:

+{% highlight bash %}
+supervisorctl stop apache2
+{% endhighlight %}

+Then run the following commands as root:

+{% highlight bash %}
+su -c "dropdb docassemble" postgres su -c "createdb -O www-data docassemble" postgres su -c "/usr/share/docassemble/local/bin/python -m docassemble.webapp.create_tables" www-data rm -rf /usr/share/docassemble/files/0*
+{% endhighlight %}

+Then, restart the web server again.
+E.g., if you are using [Docker]:

+{% highlight bash %}
+supervisorctl start apache2
+{% endhighlight %}

 # Debugging the web app

 If you get a standard [Apache] error message, look in